quine/csaw2012/noderp/README.md

 who took advantage of my oversights in this challenge ;), and a huge thanks to the teams who were considerate and kind enough to offer their gratitude; compliments and feedback; and for reporting issues to help improve this and future challenges.
+And great work on the part of the other judges and, of course, HockeyInJune (Julian Cohen) for organizing!

+I'd love to get any additional feedback for this challenge from participants as well as links to any other write-ups
+(email: `csaw [-at-] n0where [dot] org`)

 Overview
 ========